At Sea Change it can feel like its summer all year long. It was hard to narrow down our favorite West Side spots so here it goes:

 Santa Monica, CA

 Take a walk outside.
-Breathe in the fresh, crisp air, appreciate the trees and the birds – relax, knowing that everything unfolds just as it should, and that you will be okay.
+Breathe in the fresh, crisp air, appreciate the trees and the birds – relax, knowing that everything unfolds just as it should and that you will be okay.

 Santa Monica Mountains National Recreation Area includes Malibu beaches, hiking trails, and cultural Native American sites.
 Located adjacent to the city of Los Angeles, the second largest urban area in the United States, the Santa Monica Mountains represent one of the largest protected areas of the Mediterranean-type ecosystem.

-Spending time in nature can provide important time to reflect on your thoughts and feelings.
+Spending time in nature can provide an important time to reflect on your thoughts and feelings.
 Hiking requires you to be more aware of your surroundings and also of yourself.
 This heightened sense of self-awareness can lead to revealing emotional discovery and exploration as you embark on both a physical and an emotional journey.

 1600 Ocean Front Walk, Santa Monica, CA 90401

 Watching tropical fish swim around a tank, it can seem like they don’t have a care in the world.

 Try a visit to Santa Monica’s non-profit community aquarium, operated by the environmental organization Heal the Bay, to learn about and see species of sea life that can be found right in Santa Monica.